santisq/PSCompression/docs/en-US/Compress-GzipArchive.md

 ### -InputBytes

 Takes the bytes from pipeline and adds to the Gzip archive file.
-This parameter is meant to be used in combination with [`ConvertTo-GzipString -Raw`](/docs/ConvertTo-GzipString.md).
+This parameter is meant to be used in combination with `ConvertTo-GzipString -AsByteStream`.

 ```yaml
 Type: Byte[]